USS Edsall (DD-219): Last engagement of EdsallPecos was detected later that morning by air patrols from the Support Force cruisers of Japanese Vice Admiral Chūichi Nagumo's Kido Butai (or KdB). Soon she came under heavy air attack from Nagumo's carriers. For some time she sent out open distress calls to any Allied ships in the area, as it was assumed the Japanese obviously knew her location already and the ship would probably be lost. Whipple, less than distant, received some of these calls, but was too far away to return quickly and wanted to arrive after dark in any case. , a troopship many hundreds of miles south in the Indian Ocean also copied some of these signals. At approximately 1548 hours Pecos sank after being attacked for several hours by four waves of IJN dive-bombers from Nagumo's KdB. IJN records indicate the distance between the Japanese force and Pecos could then have been as little as twenty miles. Nagumo gave orders to RADM Omori of 1st Torpedo Squadron (DesRon 1) to send two destroyers to rescue survivors of Pecos and then sink the oiler if it was still afloat. Omori sent the destroyers Tanikaze and Urakaze of the 17th Division, but they never found the men in the water and returned to Nagumo KdB as dusk fell.

 At 17:22 the Japanese ships resumed firing on the destroyer.
 A Japanese cameraman, probably on the cruiser Tone, filmed about 90 seconds of her destruction.
-(A single frame from this film was culled for use as a propaganda photo later, misidentified as "the British destroyer HMS Pope".)
-Finally, at 17:31 hrs (19:01 IJN/Tokyo time) Edsall rolled onto her side, "showing her red bottom" according to an officer aboard the Hiei, and sank amid clouds of steam and smoke.
+(A single frame from this film was culled for use as a propaganda photo later in multiple publications, misidentified both as "the British destroyer HMS Pope" and "the American destroyer John Paul Jones".
+The footage is said to be the only film of an American warship being sunk at sea by gunfire.
+The connection between the single image used in IJN propaganda pamphlets and the film footage was not established until over 55 years later.)
+Finally, at 17:31 hrs (19:01 IJN/Tokyo time) Edsall rolled onto her side, "showing her red bottom" according to an officer aboard the Hiei, and sank amid clouds of steam and smoke in 18000 ft of water some 200 mi east of Christmas Island.
 The Japanese report after action described the sinking of Edsall as a fiasco.
-The Japanese Navy revised rules of engagement for battleships and cruisers against destroyers.
+The Imperial Japanese Navy revised rules of engagement for battleships and cruisers against destroyers.Edsall received two battle stars for her World War II service.

+Later developments

 The fate of Edsall survivors

 Japanese Imperial Navy officers aboard the cruiser Chikuma several years later reported that a number of men may have survived the sinking of Edsall as they were found in the water on liferafts, cutters or clinging to debris.
-However, due to a submarine alert, the Japanese only stopped long enough to rescue a handful (the Japanese word is jakkan) before they received orders to retire, leaving the others to perish in the Indian Ocean.
+However, due to a submarine alert, the Japanese only stopped long enough to rescue eight (8) sailors before they received orders to retire, leaving the others to perish in the Indian Ocean.
+Due to the chaotic situation in Java as the Japanese war machine enveloped the island and thousands of allied personnel as well as civilians were attempting to escape, the exact number of men on board Edsall at the time of her sinking has never been established with great precision.
+There were probably upwards of 200 men on the ship on 1 March 1942, though.
+This figure is arrived at by adding together her known crew of 153 plus 41 or 42 AAF personnel (from Langley), and at least two others from USS Stewart (DD-224) who went to the ship at Tjilatjap sometime after 22 February.

-Onboard Chikuma the survivors were interrogated by their captors; the name of their ship was recorded as "the old destroyer E-do-soo-ru".
+Onboard Chikuma, the eight survivors were interrogated by their captors; the name of their ship was recorded as "the old destroyer E-do-soo-ru" (エドソール in katakana) and as EDSALL in English.
 After a few days, the details of these interrogations were provided to the other ships of Nagumo's Kido Butai during their return journey.
-There is some suggestion that the cruiser Tone may have picked up a survivor or two as well, but there is no confirming evidence of this.
-The Americans were held on Chikuma for the next ten days before returning to the Japanese force's advance base on 11 March 1942.
+The Americans were held on Chikuma for the next ten days before returning to the Japanese force's advance base at Staring Bay near Kendari, Celebes,on 11 March 1942.
+There they were turned over to 23rd Special Base Force troops (formerly Sasebo Combined Special Naval Landing Force, or Kaigun Tokubetsu Rikusentai) under the command of RADM Mori Kunizo.